zMyrddin/Jan-T1A2/readme.md

 # Coder Academy - Portfolio

 ## Overview
-This is a portfolio made for the assignment of Coder Academy Term 1 with the latest submission date of Apr 2, 2023.
+This is a portfolio made for the assignment of Coder Academy Term 1 with the latest submission date of Apr 7, 2023.

+*I'd like to thank Simon for granting me an extension.
+It's been a rough few weeks and I need to do some uber eats in order to scrounge up money to pay for the course after I got made redundant*

-Link to published portfolio:
+Link to published portfolio site: https://janconsul-t1a2.netlify.app/

 Link to github repo: https://github.com/zMyrddin/Jan-T1A2